Accident At Work Claims Guide – How Much Compensation Can I Claim?

 In general, the personal injury claims time limit for most injury at work claims will be three years from either the date on which the accident took place.
 However, this may not always be the case.
 Whilst most cases will observe this three-year limitation period, there are instances where you may have longer in which to claim.

 There are many industrial illnesses, diseases or work-related conditions which develop very slowly over a long period of time without the person affected being aware of its development.
 Whilst the effects of a back injury at work may be immediately apparent, conditions such as hearing loss caused by exposure to loud noises over a long period of time may not be.
 In these cases, the three year period begins at the date on which you were diagnosed.

-Under United Kingdom laws people can begin part-time work from the age of 13 and full-time work at the minimum school leaving age of 16 – see here.
-However, people are unable to make a personal injury claim on their own behalf until they reach the age of 18.
+People are unable to make a personal injury claim on their own behalf until they reach the age of 18.
 Those affected may be able to use a litigation friend to claim on their behalf.
-If the claim has not been made before the injured parties eighteenth birthday, they then have three years to make a compensation.
+If the claim has not been made before the injured party’s eighteenth birthday, they then have three years to make a claim.